dhirajmahato/Foundation_of_Data_Science_IIMB/Week1: Descriptive_Statistics.md

    - Example: Tossing a fair coin h 10 times can be modeled using a binomial distribution.
 The probability of getting exactly 5 heads (successes) in 10 coin flips can be calculated using the binomial distribution formula.

 - **Poisson Distribution**
+   - The Poisson distribution is a discrete probability distribution that models the number of events occurring in a fixed interval of time or space, where the events occur independently and at a constant average rate.
 - **Exponential Distribution**
+   - The Exponential Distribution is a continuous probability distribution that models the time between independent events that occur at a constant average rate.
+Unlike the Normal Distribution, it is asymmetric and has a heavy right tail.
 ***
 ### C. Data Visualisation
 video 1: https://youtu.be/1o_Yo2GD1e8 <br/>